telefonicaid/iotagent-json/README.md

 /{{apikey}}/{{deviceid}}/configuration/values
 ```
 Every device must subscribe to this topic, so it can receive configuration information.
 Whenever the device requests any
 information from the IoTA, the information will be posted in this topic.
-All published messages are JSON Arrays, containing
-one object per requested piece of information, with the following attributes:

-* **name**: name of the requested attribute.
-* **value**: current value of the attribute.
+The information is published in the same format
+used in multiple measure reporting: a plain JSON with an attribute per value requested.
+An aditional parameter called
+`dt` is added with the system current time.

 E.g.:
 ```
-[
 {
-    "name": "sleepTime",
-    "value": "200"
-  },
-  {
-    "name": "warningLevel",
-    "value": "80"
+  "sleepTime": "200",
+  "warningLevel": "80",
+  "dt": "20160125T092703Z"
 }
-]
 ```

 ### Measure reporting